Managing Change in Virtual Organizations: Issues and Challenges

 Reduced geographic collocation is a primary defining factor in virtual organizations.
 Some virtual companies have the majority of their employees working from home, while other virtual firms have multiple unstructured physical offices that communicate among each other through the Internet.
 As more companies adopt new models for their organizational structures and organizational designs, the likelihood of transitions into virtual organizations increases.
 The time and cost savings in transportation is a driving force in these transitions.
 Also, schedule flexibility and convenience are factors that make jobs in virtual organizations attractive to workers.

 Critical dependence on information and communication technologies (ICT) also defines virtual organizations.
 In this case, all or the vast majority of business communications require the use of these technologies, especially in long-distance communication.
-Companies like Starbucks and General Motors all use these technologies for their communication needs, but are not virtual organizations because the majority of their operations are collocated geographically.
-A true virtual organization depends on information and communication technologies, and cannot function without these technologies.
+Many multinational companies, like Starbucks, Disney, Sony, and General Motors, use these technologies for their communication needs to achieve their strategic goals and business vision.
+However, these firms are not true virtual organizations.
+A true virtual organization depends on information and communication technologies, cannot function without these technologies, and has the bulk of its operations in virtual processes and transactions.

 Reduced organizational structure rigidity is a consequence of the reduced collocation and related work flexibility and employee autonomy in virtual organizations.
 The extensive use of information and communication technologies in virtual companies creates various opportunities for employees to communicate, cooperate, and collaborate.
 This condition leads to the development of horizontal and diagonal communication lines that flatten the organization and weaken its structural rigidity.